-When I am trying to learn a new skill or develop thinking around a subject, such as data storytelling, I find examples of others work helpful.
-The trick to reviewing work is thinking about what is effective, not what is good or bad.
+When I am trying to learn a new skill or develop thinking around a subject, such as data storytelling, I find examples from others helpful.
+The trick to reviewing their work is thinking about what is effective, not what is good or bad.
 Sometimes I learn more from the examples that are ineffective then the effective ones.
 The effective examples are just good and you know they are good.
 The ineffective ones help you understand why certain approaches don’t work and, of course, avoid the issue yourself.

 Example 1: Lead the Audience to Your Point